Here are some things to know about filing and paying your taxes this year.

 The second question is: How much have you previously paid in estimated tax?
 This can be found on their W-2 or can be estimated based on last year's return.
 Schedule SE filers should be keeping track of their estimated quarterly payments.

 a "failure to pay penalty" of one-half of one percent for each month, or part of a month, up to a maximum of 25% of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.
-(The due date will be July 15 unless the IRS and State of Vermont formally extend the filing deadline.)
+(The due date is July 15.)